Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 Claude will write and execute the code behind the scenes, then come back with a clean summary: a table of form names and how many submissions each one received.
 No SQL.
 No spreadsheet formulas.
 Just a question and an answer.

-Step 5: Export Your Claude Analysis to Excel
+Step 5: Export Your Analysis to Excel

 Happy with what you see?
 Ask Claude to make it permanent: